sardana-org/sardana/doc/source/devel/howto_controllers/howto_countertimercontroller.rst

     /END FOR/

-The controllers over which we iterate in the above pseudo code are organized so the master/timer controller is the last one to be called.
+The controllers over which we iterate in the above pseudo code are organized so the master timer/monitor controller is the last one to be called.
 Similar order of iteration applies to the counters of a given controller, so the timer/monitor is the last one to be called.